ChrisPytel/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a basic single page app, meant to be a clone of Twitter. 💬

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+Initial code was forked from starter code from Lighthouse Labs.
+This was an excellent challenge for sharpening my experience in the frontend workflow (HTML, CSS, Javascript) as well Express, jQuery and AJAX~.

-## Getting Started
+## Running Tweeter

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
 2. Clone your repository onto your local device.